suguru03/neo-async/README.md

 __Arguments__

-1. collection (Array|Object): The collection to iterate over.
+1. tasks (Array|Object): The tasks is some functions, and they will be called in parallel.
 2. callback(err, collection) (Function): The function called at the end.
 3. thisArg (*): The this binding of iterator.